 - strategy worker Special type of worker, running the crawling strategy code: scoring the links, deciding if link needs to be scheduled (consults state cache) and when to stop crawling.
 That type of worker is sharded. - db worker Is responsible for communicating with storage DB, and mainly saving metadata and content along with retrieving new batches to download. - state cache In-memory data structure containing information about state of documents, whatever they were scheduled or not.
 Periodically synchronized with persistent storage. - message bus Transport layer abstraction mechanism.
-Provides interface for transport layer abstraction and several implementations. - Architecture overview See how Frontera works and its different components. - Frontera API Learn how to use the frontier. - Using the Frontier with Requests Learn how to use Frontera with Requests. - Examples Some example projects and scripts using Frontera. - Tests How to run and write Frontera tests. - Logging A list of loggers for use with python native logging system. - Testing a Frontier Test your frontier in an easy way. - F.A.Q.
+Provides interface for transport layer abstraction and several implementations. - spider A process retrieving and extracting content from the Web, using spider feed as incoming queue and storing results to spider log.
+In this documentation fetcher is used as synonym. - Architecture overview See how Frontera works and its different components.

+Frontera API Learn how to use the frontier.

+- Using the Frontier with Requests Learn how to use Frontera with Requests. - Examples Some example projects and scripts using Frontera. - Tests How to run and write Frontera tests. - Logging A list of loggers for use with python native logging system. - Testing a Frontier Test your frontier in an easy way. - F.A.Q.
 Frequently asked questions. - Contribution guidelines HOWTO contribute. - Glossary Glossary of terms.